EEO Training Courses

 Course Topics: Topics may include theories of discrimination; relevant case law; the investigation process; interviewing difficult witnesses; types of questioning; understanding evidence; writing effective reports; current trends in EEO law.

-EEO-10: EEO Counselor Initial Training (up to 5 days)
+EEO-10: EEO Counselor/Investigator Initial Training (up to 5 days)

-FELTG’s five-day initial counselor training provides the mandatory 32-hour initial training for new counselors required by EEOC, and much more.
-Our experienced instructors will explain EEO law in easy-to-understand terms and help you develop the skills necessary to be an effective counselor.
+FELTG’s five-day initial counselor and investigator training provides the mandatory 32-hour initial training for new counselors and investigators required by EEOC, and much more.
+Our experienced instructors will explain EEO law in easy-to-understand terms and help you develop the skills necessary to be an effective counselor or investigator.

-Course Topics: Course Topics: Introduction to EEO Counseling; EEO Counselor approach; qualifications of a good EEO Counselor; purpose of EEO Counseling; duties of an EEO Counselor; the Counselor’s role when ADR is elected; interviewing the Counselee; Interviewing the RMO; theories of discrimination; the federal EEO complaint process; writing the EEO Counselor’s Report.
+Course Topics for Counselors: Course Topics: Introduction to EEO Counseling; EEO Counselor approach; qualifications of a good EEO Counselor; purpose of EEO Counseling; duties of an EEO Counselor; the Counselor’s role when ADR is elected; interviewing the Counselee; Interviewing the RMO; theories of discrimination; the federal EEO complaint process; writing the EEO Counselor’s Report.

 Upcoming EEO Training Events

 There is one action you can take that, when done effectively, could have a major impact on your team’s morale and productivity.
 This action is something that you should be doing on a regular basis, yet it’s often overlooked amid your busy schedule.
 What’s this transformative action?
 It’s giving your employees honest, and ongoing, feedback.